Yoda92/skin.atlas/README.md

 2. Open Kodi and go to addons section.
 3. Open "Install from ZIP" dialog.
 4. Install skin.atlas from ZIP file.

+<a name="Credits"></a>
+## Credits
+* Font Awesome (https://fontawesome.com/) - All icons used in this skin are created from Font Awesome.
+* https://coolors.co/ - Many colors used in this skin are inspired from coolors.co.
+* All the people who have helped me in the forums!

+<a name="Dependencies"></a>
+## Dependencies
+* script.skinshortcuts version 1.0.0 or higher

+<a name="Support"></a>
+## Support
+For any questions, discussion and support, please check the Atlas post on the Kodi forums [here](https://forum.kodi.tv/forumdisplay.php?fid=160).